rust-lang/rust/ESOF-docs/report_2.md

 	Once the reviewer thinks that the code is acceptable to be merged, they will sign off with an r+ that indicates that it has passed review and is ready to be merged.

 4. Once the pull request is aproved, a bot called [Homu] that queues up the approved pull request and tries merging.

 [Homu]:https://github.com/barosl/homu

 ### New features

+To propose new features:
+1. Discussion pre-RFC on the Rust Internals forum https://internals.rust-lang.org/, Reddit or Rust's personal blog
+2. Do an RFC
+	An RFC describes why you want a feature, a detailed description, possible drawbacks and possible alternatives.
+3. Once the RFC is declared to be in final comment period the RFC will be accepted, postponed or rejected.
+	Accepted: The RFC is merged into the master branch of the rfcs repo
+	Postponed: The ticket is filed against the RFC repo to keep track on the discussion Rejected.

-If anyone wants to propose a new feature to the Rust language, an issue should be opened in the [RFCs repository] instead of the Rust one.
-Then those new features will go through the RFC process.
+_NOTE: If anyone wants to propose a new feature to the Rust language, an issue should be opened in the [RFCs repository] instead of the Rust one.
+Then those new features will go through the RFC process._

 [RFCs repository]:https://github.com/rust-lang/rfcs/issues/new